microcosm/gsheet-/README.md

 Glossary
 --------
-The terminology used in this repo matches and extends the [standard terminology](https://developers.google.com/sheets/api/guides/concepts) used in Google Sheets, including.
+The terminology used in this repo matches and extends the [standard terminology](https://developers.google.com/sheets/api/guides/concepts) used in Google Sheets, including:

 *Spreadsheet*
 A Google Sheets file.
 The primary object in Google Sheets that can contain multiple sheets, each with structured information contained in cells.